Suction Aeration: A Better Way to Manage Pests

 The practice of aerating wheat in storage bins has long been recognized as an integral part of any integrated pest management program — and ultimately, a good grain quality control measure.
 This is especially important in South Central states such as Kansas, Oklahoma, Texas, Nebraska, New Mexico and Colorado, where warm summer weather heats up the grain’s surface, creating an inviting den for insects and other pests.

 Pressure aeration — using fans to push ambient air from the bottom of the bin upwards — has traditionally been the method used by elevators and other wheat handlers.
-But researchers from the USDA Agricultural Research Service (ARS) Center for Grain and Animal Health Research, located at Kansas State University in Manhattan, KS, set out to determine whether suction aeration would be more effective at managing insects in stored wheat.
+But researchers from the USDA Agricultural Research Service (ARS), located at Kansas State University in Manhattan, KS, set out to determine whether suction aeration would be more effective at managing insects in stored wheat.
 Suction aeration involves reversing the fans to pull air from the top downward to keep the grain at 60 F or below, the optimal temperature for pest control.

-Conclusions from two ARS field trials, conducted by research entomologist Frank Arthur and agricultural engineer Mark Casada, were that suction aeration cools the top of the grain mass more quickly than pressure aeration.
+Conclusions from two ARS field trials, conducted by research entomologist Frank Arthur and agricultural engineer Mark Casada, were that suction aeration cools the grain mass more quickly — specifically at the top — than pressure aeration.
+Despite having the research to back the findings, the news may be hard to swallow for some who have been using pressure aeration for decades.

 “There is a stigma about suction aeration,” Casada says.
-“Especially up North where suction aeration in the winter can pull the bin roof inward if the aeration vents are frozen over.
-However, if you follow proper design and management criteria, successful suction aeration should also be possible in colder climates.”
+“I’ve heard people say that up North, suction aeration in the winter can pull the bin roof inward if the aeration vents are frozen over.
+However, if you follow the design criteria for the size of the vent, there should not be a problem.”

 Structural damage concerns aside, there is the fear that suction aeration will pull moist air from the headspace down throughout the bin, thus increasing the moisture content of the grain.

-Arthur says this was not true in either of their field trials because the airflow rates used for aeration are low, and states that for South Central U.S. wheat handlers, suction aeration could become a new option for pest control.
+Arthur says this was not true in either of their field trials, and states that for South Central U.S. wheat handlers, suction aeration should become the standard technique.

 ARS field trials